-This conservatory and botanical garden is a dynamic tribute to all things green: plant life, energy efficiency, and an oasis in the midst of the city.
+This conservatory and botanical garden is a dynamic tribute to all things green: plant life, energy efficiency, and an oasis amid the city.
 Looking like a sophisticated New York icon, the Phipps Conservatory is made up of 14 rooms with trees, flowers, bonsai, succulents, and desert plants.
 The sculptures and glasswork (many from Dale Chihuly) alone are reason enough to visit.

 The Phipps Conservatory is not only a Pittsburgh historic landmark, but it is also listed on the National Register of Historic Places.
-Opened in 1893, the gardens have provided a world-class experience to its visitors for 125 years.
+The gardens, opened in 1893, have provided a world-class experience to its visitors for 125 years.
 Be sure to grab a tasty snack or dessert at the onsite Cáfe Phipps and watch for the Winter Flower Show, the most anticipated event of the year.

 #3 INCREDIBLE FOOD

 Pittsburgh is a food-focused town.
 With fine-dining options to open-late night greasy spoons, chef-inspired eateries to mom and pop diners, the Steel City has a plethora of options guaranteed to satisfy every taste.

 Primanti Bros. is a Pittsburgh tradition.
 This sandwich shop combines a heaping pile of delicious cold cuts, hand-cut fries, and coleslaw on billowy white bread.
 It is heavenly!